 For example, we can save the videos and images on AWS S3 storage.
-So the drone captures the videos and images and sends back to the S3 storage and saves all the content in that storage.
+So the drone captures the videos and images, sends them back to the S3 storage, and saves all the content in that storage.

-Also, the cloud providers provide the cloud database which stores the device’s other notable information.
-Also, cloud databases are easy to scale up as per our requirement.
+Also, the cloud providers provide the cloud database, which stores the device’s other notable information.
+Also, cloud databases are easy to scale up as per our requirements.

 So, the combination of cloud computing and IoT devices are unavoidable.
-IoT devices need a secure server that can handle any amount of traffic and robust in performance.
-Only cloud computing can provide all kind of in-demand services to IoT devices.
+IoT devices need a secure server that can handle any amount of traffic and is robust in performance.
+Only cloud computing can provide all kinds of in-demand services to IoT devices.